Myanmar conflict: Ne Win's dictatorship (1962–1988)

-After three successive parliamentary governments governed Myanmar, the Tatmadaw, led by General Ne Win, enacted a coup d'état on 2 March 1962, which ousted the parliamentary government and replaced it with a military junta.
-Accusations of severe human rights abuses and violations followed afterwards, and the cabinet of the parliamentary government and political leaders of ethnic minority groups were arrested and detained without trial.
+After three successive parliamentary governments governed Myanmar, the Tatmadaw, led by General Ne Win, staged a coup d'état on 2 March 1962, which ousted the parliamentary government and replaced it with a military junta.
+Accusations of severe human rights abuses and violations followed, and the cabinet of the parliamentary government and political leaders of ethnic minority groups were arrested and detained without trial.
 Around this period, other ethnic minority groups began forming larger rebel factions, such as the Kachin Independence Army, in response to the new government's refusal to adopt a federal system.

 "They have gone back": Members of the CPB's delegation to the failed 1963 peace talks, returning to their bases by foot, c.
 November 1963.

-Many insurgent groups, communist and ethnonationalist alike, became increasingly receptive of the Maoist concept of a "people's war" after failed peace talks with Ne Win's government in 1963.
+Many insurgent groups, communist and ethnonationalist alike, became increasingly receptive to the Maoist concept of a "people's war" after failed peace talks with Ne Win's government in 1963.
 The CPB maintained close relations with the Chinese Communist Party (CCP) and replicated China's Cultural Revolution.
 The CPB's imitation of their Chinese allies was perceived by many Burmese as an attempt by China to intrude into Burmese affairs, a sentiment which led to the violent 1967 anti-Chinese riots in Burma.
 By the time the riots were quelled, 31 Chinese civilians had been killed and several Chinese-owned businesses had been burned down.

 Both immediately after the coup and again in 1972, Ne Win held peace talks with several insurgent groups, but both times they fell apart.
 This was partly due to Ne Win's refusal to adopt a federal multi-party system.
 After negotiations failed, defectors from the Tatmadaw and ethnic insurgents walked back to their bases, with headlines across Myanmar famously reading "They have gone back" (သူတို့ပြန်ကြလေပြီ).
 Private property was confiscated by the government, and the Burmese Socialist Programme Party (BSPP) was founded in 1974 to govern the country under a one-party system.
 Under Ne Win's 26-year dictatorship, Myanmar became an isolated hermit kingdom and one of the least developed countries in the world.
 In 1988, nationwide student protests resulted in the BSPP and Ne Win being ousted and replaced with a new military regime, the State Peace and Development Council.